 - In a large bowl, whisk together pudding mix, flour, sugar, baking powder, baking soda and salt.
 Stir in poppy seeds.

-- In a medium bowl, whisk together eggs, milk, and lemon juice.
+- In a medium bowl, whisk together eggs, milk, and lemon zest or oil.
 Add this mixture to the dry ingredients and then pour in the melted butter.
 Using a wooden spoon, stir batter just until combined.

 - Evenly divide batter between 12 muffin cups.